Mediation And Collaborative Law Can Resolve Disputes Amicably

 The “Parents are Forever” grant is a way to mediate your case without the cost of the mediator.
 This grant allows mediation through a court order for clients who are going through a divorce.
 The parties must make a combined gross income of less than sixty-thousand ($60,000.00) dollars a year and there must be children involved.
 Your attorney can ask for a court order for this mediation or if the judge determines mediation could be beneficial then he or she will order the parties to mediation.

-Contact the law office of Stephanie Bain, P.C. today to speak with an Alabama attorney who has met the Mediation Registration Standards and Procedures.
-My office is conveniently located on Cogswell Avenue, right off of I-20.
-Call 205-235-5030 today for a FREE consultation.
+Contact the Pell City law office of Stephanie Bain P.C. today to speak with an Alabama attorney who has met the Mediation Registration Standards and Procedures.
+My office is in St. Clair County, conveniently located on Cogswell Avenue, right off of Interstate 20.
+Call 205-235-5030 today for a consultation.